Your pancreas needs the enzyme glutamic acid decarboxylase (GAD) to function normally. Antibodies that target this enzyme are called GAD antibodies.

 Sometimes, the immune system makes autoantibodies, which are antibodies that mistakenly attack normal cells that aren’t harmful.
 When that happens, it causes an autoimmune disorder.

-More than 70 percent of people with type 1 diabetes have GAD autoantibodies in their blood.
+About 75 percent of people with type 1 diabetes have GAD autoantibodies in their blood.

 Your doctor will use diagnostic tools to diagnose diabetes, such as checking for high glucose and a high HbA1c.
 Once they can diagnose diabetes, they’ll take steps to determine if it’s type 1 or 2.

 Your doctor may order a GAD test to find out more about your condition.
 You might also hear this test referred to as GADA or anti-GAD.
-Or, your doctor may recommend an autoantibody panel to test for GAD and other antibodies.
+Or your doctor may recommend an autoantibody panel to test for GAD and other antibodies.